-The Nikon D5300 and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in October 2013 and April 2017.
+The Nikon D5300 and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in October 2013 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D5300 has a resolution of 24 megapixel, whereas the D7500 provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (15 percent) than the Nikon D5300.
 Moreover, the D7500 is substantially heavier (50 percent) than the D5300.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the D5300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.